daynis-olman/wp-shortcut-countdown-timer/README.md

 - Simple and clean countdown timer.
 - Easy to install and use via a shortcode.
 - Fully responsive design that works on all devices.
-- Customizable to fit the style of your website.
+- Customisable to fit the style of your website.

 ## Installation